 Section 1291.
 Merger Review Reform and Accountability.
 Within 180 days of enactment, the Secretary of Energy would be required to transmit to Congress a study on whether FERC's merger review authority is duplicative with other agencies' authority and that would include recommendations for eliminating any unnecessary duplication.
-FERC would be required to issue an annual report to Congress describing all conditions placed on mergers under section 203(b) of the Federal Power Act.
+FERC would be required to issue an annual report to Congress describing all conditions placed on mergers under Section 203(b) of the Federal Power Act.
 FERC would also be required to include in its report whether such a condition could have been imposed under any other provision of the Federal Power Act.
-A similar provision was included in the House-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1292.
 Electric Utility Mergers.
 The Federal Power Act would be amended to give FERC review authority for transfer of assets valued in excess of \$10 million.
 FERC would be required to give state public utility commissions and governors reasonable notice in writing.
 FERC would be required to establish rules to comply with this section.
-A similar provision was included in the Senate-passed H.R.
-6.
+Currently, under Section 203(a) of the Federal Power Act, FERC review of asset transfers applies to transactions valued at \$50,000 or more.27 A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

-29 16 U.S.C.
+26 16 U.S.C.
 824